arllain/agcs-jwt-auth-app/README.md

 ```

 7. Make a GET request to `/me` to check you're not authenticated.
-You should receive a response with a `401` with an `Unauthorized` message since you haven't set your valid JWT token yet
+You should receive a response with a `401` with an `Unauthorized` message since you haven't set your valid JWT token yet.

 ```
 $ curl -X GET "http://localhost:8080/me" -H "accept: */*"